iisaka51/scrapinghelper/README.md

  -  add_df() - Add data into DataFrame.
  -  df_compare() - Check DataFrame is equals.
  -  split_chunks() - Split iterable object into chunks.
+ -  urange() - Return an object that produces a sequence of integes.

+### class StrCase

 ```python
 In [1]: from scrapinghelper.utils import StrCase